In the last post, I shared what you need to know about how to deal with your anxiety.

 Watch the video below to learn more about this incredibly useful tool:

+how to tell if shortness of breath is from anxiety?
 When you are purposeful in engaging your breath, you will switch from the fight-or-flight system in your body to the calm system in your body.

 Anxiety can only exist in the fight-or-flight system.